xelita/services-registry-mongo/README.md

 ### addApplication

-Create a new application with or without configurations.
+Create a new application with or without its configurations.

 ``` bash
 db.application.insert({app: "app", configs: "[]"})